alxdavids/draft-privacy-pass/draft-privacy-pass.md

 #### Maximum number of issuers inferred by client

 A second recommendation is that clients only store redemption tokens for a fixed number of issuers at any one time.
-This would prevent a malicious vendor from being able to invoke redemptions for many issuers since the client would only be holding redemption tokens for a small set of issuers.
+This would prevent a malicious verifier from being able to invoke redemptions for many issuers since the client would only be holding redemption tokens for a small set of issuers.
 When a client is issued tokens from a new issuer and already has tokens from the maximum number of issuers, it simply deletes the oldest set of redemption tokens in storage and then stores the newly acquired tokens.

-#### Enforcing limits on per-origin issuances and redemptions

-Finally it may be possible for browsers to enforce a strict limit on the number of redemption requests that can be made by a vendor.
-Such limits may also be worthwhile enforcing for the number issuances that can be invoked per origin.

-The number of redemptions and issuances that have occurred can be persisted in browser storage either related to the origin, or via temporal information.
-This would prevent certain origins from being able to invoke numerous instances of either protocol phase.

 ## Tracking and identity leakage